CIRCIRCIRCLE/Security_GroupN/README.md

 - Utilized datasets from the [CICIoT2023](https://www.unb.ca/cic/datasets/iotdataset-2023.html) dataset, or generated datasets if needed.
 - Trained various ML and DL models for intrusion detection and classification. including RF, CNN, LSTM, GRU, and a hybrid CNN+BiLSTM
 - Deployed models on the [Flower Framework](https://flower.ai/) to implement Federated Learning (FL).
+- Introduce Local Differential Privacy(LDP) to provide privacy guarantees at the individual user level before any data aggregation or analysis occurs.

 ### Models:
 - RF: n_estimator=100